the combined cadet force

-Cadet Vocational College is a UK education charity, providing vocational qualifications to youth group memebers and their adult instructors.
-Our qualifications are accredited by Pearson BTEC, ILM and City & Guilds – https://cvcollege.org/home/
+Cadet Vocational College is a UK education charity, providing vocational qualifications to youth group members and their adult instructors.
+Our qualifications are accredited by Pearson BTEC, ILM and City & Guilds – find our more here.

-For all the latest activates that the CCF can conduct, follow the link below:
+For all the latest activities that the CCF can conduct, follow the link below:

 CCF ANNUAL CAMPS